abdessamadsouilem/workshop_2/ReadMe.md

-to start project you need to execute this commands
+to start project you need to execute this commands:

 "composer install"